 Injuries: Parents, legal guardians of minor students and adult students waive the right to any legal action for any injury sustained on school property resulting from normal dance and gymnastics activity or any other activity conducted by the students or parents before, during or after class time.

 Photo Release: The school is hereby granted permission to take photographs of the students to use in brochures, websites, posters, advertisements and other promotional materials the school creates.
 Permission is also hereby granted for the school to copyright such photographs in its name.

 Attendance & Make-ups: Attending class on a regular basis is important in any learning experience.
-The consistency and repetition of training is necessary for proper technique to be learned.
+The consistency and repetition of trainings is necessary for proper technique to be learned.
 Arrive early to class.
-Student may not be allowed to take class if they are more than 15 minutes late.
+Students may not be allowed to take class if they are more than 15 minutes late.
 If a child misses a class and monthly tuition has been paid, the dancer is allowed one make-up class for each class missed.
 Make-up classes are a curtesy for registered students only.
 A make-up class is any other class that we offer for their age and dance level.
 Our teachers highly recommend that dancers take advantage of make-up classes in order to help them from falling behind in their dance training.
 Making the class up is the responsibility of the parent and student.
 You have the entire dance season to make-up any missed classes.
 If you elect not to make up the missed class, it will not be credited to your next month’s tuition.
 There are no transfers, refunds or credits.